LiPo Charging Circuit

 The Exposition

 Back in the Spring semester of 2024, I attended an Advanced Prototyping course.
 The course focused on circuit design, 3D modeling, and high-fidelity fabrication through project-based learning.
-Example circuits were provided to take student’s attention off the finer details and focus on prototyping.
+Example circuits were provided to take student’s attention off the finer details and focus on the prototyping process.
 Among these, was a circuit for charging a LiPo battery.

 Figure 1: Example Circuit